top of page

 So that's the problem.
 Here’s what I’m building in response and why.

-That's why I’m starting First Savvy Church of Christ in Fort Thomas, Kentucky.
+That's why I’m church planting the First Savvy Church of Christ in Fort Thomas, Kentucky.

 After twelve years of disciplined, text-driven study of Scripture, and looking back over my seven decades of church life, I realized that half-truths and distortions were present in every church I attended—even when taught sincerely and without malice.